lhaodev/CreativeProject/README.md

   ## Description

-  A react native app that helps you connect with people nearby so you can find people that share the similar life styles as you do and become roommates.
+  A react native app that helps find a cocktail recipe and add ingridients to your grocery list.

   ## Links